 Annelies’ vision is to make privacy core business – a discipline as integral to business and government as finance, with the chief privacy officer role as important as the chief financial officer role.
-Annelies is a widely recognised global privacy expert and thought leader, trusted by business executives, government and privacy professionals with nearly 20 years’ experience.
+With nearly 20 years' experience, Annelies is a widely recognised global privacy expert and thought leader, trusted by business executives, government and privacy professionals.

 Prior to founding Privcore, Annelies was Deputy Managing Director at Information Integrity Solutions where she led with her consulting team hundreds of client deliverables over six years, including privacy impact assessments, privacy health checks, developing privacy strategies, data breach notification, privacy by design, cloud and cross-border data flow advice, including the APEC Cross Border Privacy Rules System (CBPR).
 Her work on CBPR influenced the Australian government’s decision to sign up Australia as a participant in the System.

 Annelies’ privacy career started in 2001 at the Australian privacy regulator, now the OAIC.
 In her regulatory role over five years, she built extensive assurance and complaint handling expertise and led audit and investigation teams as Deputy Director of Compliance.
 In 2008 Annelies co-founded the International Association of Privacy Professionals in Australia and New Zealand and held elected roles, including as its President in 2011-2012.
 Her previous roles have also included working as a Group Manager and Chief Privacy Officer at the Copyright Agency Limited and External Relations Manager at AustLII.